aleph2c/.vim/README.md

 # To setup on window (outside of WLS)
+Install Plug.vim into your autoload directory for your VIM installation.

 Find root directory of your VIM installation, open VIM and type $VIM.
 Take note of the output, this is your `<Install Root>`.